ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 ```

 ### Bagging
-For the bagging model, 5000 trees were used and as there were 9 variables the number of splits was chosen as 9.
+For the bagging model, 5000 trees were used and as there were 9 predictors the value of `mtry` is 9.
 ```{r}
 set.seed(1)
 bagGK <- randomForest(Performance_Saves ~ ., data = goalkeeperTraining, subset = GKtrain, mtry = 9, ntree = 5000, importance = TRUE)